trevthedev777/Task-Manager-Application/README.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/materialize/1.0.0/js/materialize.min.js"></script>
 ```

-## Add New Category Function to DB using Python
+## CREATE New Category Function to DB using Python

 -   WHAT IS IT?
     - A button called Add Category and function called add_category().